Public Workers Electric Light Parade

 The 50-plus unit parade features marching bands from local schools, the Royal Hawaiian Band and more than 30 lighted and uniquely-decorated city vehicles including, fire trucks, TheBus, TheHandiVan, a dump truck, HPD Mobile Command Center, sewer truck, electric carts, and other units by Honolulu City Lights sponsors.
 Santa arrives in a specially designed, brilliantly lighted, 20-foot float.

-The parade is sponsored by Hawaiian Electric Company, the Friends of Honolulu City Lights, and presented by the City and County of Honolulu.
+The parade is sponsored by Hawaiian Electric Company, Macy's, and the Friends of Honolulu City Lights, and presented by the City and County of Honolulu.

 This one of the only parades that stops to let viewers get an up-close look at the decorated units.
 Parade vehicles are parked on King Street, after all units arrive, for people to view the vehicles that are decorated by City employees.
 The parade brings positive recognition to the efforts and contributions of our departments and agencies.